The Corpus of Hittite Divinatory Texts (HDivT)

 Linguistic characteristics

-The argument of Melchert is based on the equivalency of [ÉRI]NMEŠ ŠU-TI and the Luwian loanwordlatti-(see especially Hoffner H.A.
+The argument of Melchert is based on the equivalency between [ÉRI]NMEŠ ŠU-TI and the Luwian loanword latti- (see especially Hoffner H.A.
 1979a; thus also CHD L-N, 47-49).
 Melchert shows this term most likely means ‘(ritual) portion, allotment’, based on its usage in ritual texts.
 In a military context, the term came to be used with the secondary meaning ‘detachment (of troops), contingent’, derived from the base concept of ‘portion’.
-This finding thus supports the reading of thelogographic compound as ŠU-TI (more rarely attested is ŠU-TUM), whose Akkadian equivalent (qātu(m)) had likewise a well-attested meaning ‘share, portion’ (Melchert H.C.
-2024-, 255).
+This finding thus supports the reading of the logographic compound as ŠU-TI (more rarely attested is ŠU-TUM), whose Akkadian equivalent (qātu(m)) had likewise a well-attested meaning ‘share, portion’ (Melchert H.C.
+2024a, 255).
 All these forms must be thus distinguished from the spelling ÉRINMEŠ SU-TE-E (and similar), which are found in Hittite texts only in the account of the Syrian wars in the Deeds of Suppiluliuma.
-These references truly refer to the “Sutean” troops, to indicate ‘tribal/nomadic’ troops.
+Only the latter forms truly refer to the “Sutean” troops, to indicate ‘tribal/nomadic’ troops.

 In the present edition, the name of the augur author of the two oracle reports is read Uri.
 However, in his previous edition, Sakuma Y. 2009b, II, 431-432, read this name [M]auri, which he equated with the name Mawiri, found in two other oracle texts (KUB 22.45 and KUB 49.56).
-See the notes to the text for a discussion.
+See also note n.
+1 to the text.